krazzylazy/krazzylazy/README.md

 ### hello there 👋
-## my name is afsar shaikh and i'm a web developer
+### my name is afsar shaikh and i'm a web developer

+i can develop dyanmic web applications using  LARAVEL and also work on DJANGO & .NET as well

 <!--
 **krazzylazy/krazzylazy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.